-Travel lite, get cozy in the forest, chill at a festival, or relax at home...
-Hanging HUGS are your mobile comfortable zone!
+Travel lite, get cozy in the forest, chill at a festival, or relax at home... enjoy a mobile comfort zone!

-HUGS are sewn with high quality fabrics and suspended with tubular webbing or climbing rope-- nothing else required!
+HUGS are sewn with high quality fabrics and suspended with webbing.
+Nothing else required!

-Faux fur & fleece lined HUGS provide a thermal layer that keep your back warm and wrap around like a sleeping bag.
+Faux fur or fleece provide a thermal layer that keep your back warm and wrap around like a sleeping bag.

-An extra thermal and water resistant covering open on two sides creates the perfect sleeping bag HUG.
+An extra thermal and water resistant covering open on two sides creates the perfect sleeping bag.

-A zipper between base and liner makes a duvet HUG.
+A zipper between base and liner makes a duvet.

 A HUG can be a couch cover or with rope removed a warm luxurious bed spread.